mehdiraized/advanced-seo-toolkit/readme.txt

 == Description ==

-Advanced SEO Toolkit provides a powerful set of tools to enhance your website's search engine optimization.
-With features ranging from custom meta tags to schema markup generation and integration with popular SEO services, this plugin offers everything you need to improve your site's visibility in search results.
+Advanced SEO Toolkit is a comprehensive WordPress plugin designed to enhance your website's search engine optimization.
+It provides a wide range of features to improve your site's visibility and ranking in search engine results.

-Key features include:
+Features include:

 * Custom meta tags for posts, pages, and custom post types
 * Automatic schema markup generation